martin-braun/CocChad/README.md

 ## Installation

-After installing Neovim + NvChad, please fork this repository to allow further customization, then:
+After installing Neovim, please fork this repository to allow further customization, then:

 - Pull your fork in a local working directory
 - Backup all your nvim data, the next step will remove it to link a new custom and ftplugin folder